 A spread of Halloween cookies with a skeleton hand lifting up one cookie.

-These Halloween Cookies have the richest chocolate batter studded with the very most Reese's Pieces, seasonal M&Ms, candy eyeballs and vibrant sprinkles.
+These Halloween Cookies have the richest chocolate batter studded with Reese's Pieces, seasonal M&Ms, candy eyeballs, and vibrant sprinkles.
+They will be the hit of the party!

 No ratings yet